RESERVING A KITTEN

 It is very important to us to be a part of collecting data on different heart diseases that affect Bengals.
 Not only for the cats but also because by using the feline model, we are actually able to extrapolate helpful information for the human.
 Ohio State University Veterinary Cardiologists have seen so many of A-Kerr's cats that they began a study and peer review article that will be published in 2015 about the Bengal cat heart.

 A-Kerr's follows the suggestions of the cardiologist on the testing schedule of our cats but much of what we know and understand about heart disease is a snap shot in time.
 This means that while no one can guarantee that a cat/kitten does not carry for HCM (since it has a variable expression and prediction is not understand completely) A-Kerr's can assure YOUR kitten is as free as we can know.
-All of the test results are posted on the site for complete disclosure.
+All of the test results are posted on the site for complete disclosure or available upon request.
 That is all any of us can do today.
 This testing is expensive.

 Feline Infectious Peritonitis (FIP)